whprocter/RPr-Kang-2020/docs/report/report_notes.md

 # Future possibilities
 - Permanently store a data structure of hospitals and associated catchment area geometries, rather than recalculating for different scenarios
-- Use Geopandas or similar data structures to optimize spatial analysis tasks, e.g. overlay analysis or finding nearest point
+- Use Geopandas and spatial indexing to optimize spatial analysis tasks, e.g. overlay analysis or finding nearest point
-- make plot distribution of results more dynamic by automatically selecting the variable (Rather than having two sections of code)
 - make sure geopackage layer outputs only contain the recently calculated field (i.e. icu_beds OR vents, but not both)
+- use `osmnx.speed()` function to improve speed data
+- use `osmnx.graph` function's `simplify` option to simplify the graph, rather than the network setting procedure
+- apply 55mph speed limit to highways (the urban speed limit in Illinois)